AgentAtlas LogoAgentAtlas

 • What is the difference between an agent and a workflow?

-An agent is LLM-driven: its steps are decided at runtime from context and tools.
+An agent is LLM-driven — its steps are decided at runtime from context and tools.
 A workflow is a predefined sequence of steps (often including agents).
-Use an agent when tasks are open-ended or conversational; use a workflow when the process is well-defined and you need explicit control, compliance, or human-in-the-loop.
+Use an agent when tasks are open-ended or conversational; use a workflow when the process is well-defined and you need explicit control, governance, or human-in-the-loop.
+Many systems combine both.

 • What is multi-agent RAG?
 How is it different from single-agent RAG?